Paul DeJong Player Props: Cardinals vs. Pirates

 Paul DeJong At The Plate

-- DeJong is batting .243 with four doubles, eight home runs and 10 walks.
+- DeJong is batting .246 with five doubles, eight home runs and 11 walks.

-- DeJong has had an RBI in nine games this year (28.1%), including five multi-RBI outings (15.6%).
-He has also driven in three or more of his team's runs in two contests.
+- DeJong has driven in a run in nine games this season (27.3%), including five games with more than one RBI (15.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 15 of 32 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.